What is the healthcare system like in Germany?

 Germany has a universal multi-payer health care system paid for by a combination of statutory health insurance (Gesetzliche Krankenversicherung) and private health insurance (Private Krankenversicherung). … In 2001 total spending on health amounted to 10.8 percent of gross domestic product.

-Is the German healthcare system better than the NHS?
+Is German health care better than the US?

 Which country has the best healthcare system in the world?

 The World Health Organization’s last global report ranked these as 10 most advanced countries in medicine with best healthcare in the world:

 How Germany’s universal health care system compares to the United States?

 How Germany’s universal health-care system compares to the United States. … Despite spending less per capita, Germany still manages to cover 100% of its population.
 In the United States, about 8.8% of the population remains uninsured, which equates to about 28 million people.
 Even more people are underinsured.